aoijs/website/src/content/docs/functions/isTimeout.md

 ---
 title: $isTimeout
-description: $isTimeout will check if the user is timeouted with Discord's built-in timeout feature.
+description: $isTimeout will check if the user is timed out with Discord's built-in timeout feature.
 id: isTimeout
 ---

-`$isTimeout` will check if the user is timeouted with Discord's built-in timeout feature.
+`$isTimeout` will check if the user is timed out with Discord's built-in timeout feature.

 ## Usage